are/f-fetch/README.md

 Then, import the main `request` builder and pass any amount of operators inside.

-The operators are not executed until the method `run` is called, so any custom operators that contain time sentitive logic is safe.
+The operators are not executed until the method `run` is called, so any custom operators that contain time sentitive logic are safe.

 ```js
 const req = request(...)